Andhra Pradesh: Geography

-Andhra Pradesh is the seventh-largest state with an area of 162970 km2.
-Politically, the state shares borders with Orissa to the northeast, Chhattisgarh to the north, Karnataka to the southwest, Tamil Nadu to the south, Telangana to northwest and the Bay of Bengal to the east.
-Yanam district, an enclave of Puducherry, is in the state bordering Kakinada district.
-It has a coastline of around 974 km, which makes it the second-longest coastline in the nation.
+Spread over 163,275 km2, Andhra Pradesh is the seventh-largest state by area in India.
+It shares borders with Odisha to the northeast, Chhattisgarh to the north, Telangana to the northwest, Karnataka to the southwest, Tamil Nadu to the south, and the Bay of Bengal to the east.
+The enclave of Yanam, part of the union territory of Puducherry, is located along the eastern coast, bordering Kakinada district.
+The state has a 974 km coastline, the second-longest amongst the Indian states.
+The state comprises of two regions, namely Coastal Andhra and Rayalaseema.
+The northern part of Coastal Andhra is sometimes referred to as North Andhra.